Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 Syracuse Stats and Trends

-- The Orange have seven giveaways this season, while the Tigers have seven takeaways .
+- This season the Orange have turned the ball over seven times, while the Tigers have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.